 Where do clinical trials take place?

 There is no one standard for where clinical trials take place.
-Some are available in just a few places; others have sites at hundreds of locations—across the United States and in many other countries.
-They may take place in doctors’ offices, community hospitals and clinics, cancer centers, veterans’ and military hospitals, or at the National Institutes of Health Clinical Center.
+Some are available in just a few places; others have sites at many locations across the United States and in numerous other countries.
+They take place in locations such as doctors’ offices, community hospitals and clinics, medical centers, cancer centers (including NCI-designated cancer centers), veterans’ and military hospitals, and the National Institutes of Health Clinical Center.4

 When you talk with your doctor about treatment options, ask about clinical trials.
 There may be one that is right for you taking place at your doctor’s office or nearby.
 You can find out more about whether there is a clinical trial that is right for you further down on this page, in the “Finding a clinical research study that might be right for you” section.